Retirement Solutions- Understanding Home Reversion Plans

 - an arrangement fee to the lender for the product

 - an adviser’s fee and their assistance in setting up the scheme

-- valuation fees – it will govern how much you sell your home for, so ensure you pay for an independent valuation and do not accept any valuation suggestions by the reversion company
+- valuation fees – it will govern how much you sell your home for, so ensure you pay for an independent estimate and do not accept any suggestions by the reversion company

 - legal fees – ensure that you pay for independent guidance; have the terms of the lease scrutinised by a trusted solicitor, and not by the reversion provider